 Published by the International Association of Venue Managers (IAVM) and the American Red Cross and in partnership with many stakeholders, provides public assembly venues, their communities, emergency managers, shelter operators, and the many others who may be involved in a mega-shelter’s operation with a comprehensive guide to formulate and implement plans and procedures.

 Supports schools, school districts, and institutions of higher education (IHEs), with their community partners, in the development of high-quality emergency operations plan (EOPs) and comprehensive emergency planning efforts.
 The REMS TA Center provides a hub of information, resources, training and services in the field of school and higher education emergency operations planning.

 An easy-to-use crisis guide with essential, to-the-point advice for schools and districts to keep schools safe and support children and their families.
-The School Crisis Guide has resources on preparing for, reacting to, and responding to a crisis.
+The Guide For Developing High-Quality School Emergency Operations Plans has resources on preparing for, reacting to, and responding to a crisis.
 The guide stresses the importance of engaging all members of the school community in planning and responding to these types of events.

 Provides a conglomerate of resources, best practices and trainings.
 Information includes, but is not limited to, bully prevention, dating violence prevention, internet safety, drug and alcohol awareness, school violence, development of multi-hazard emergency operations plans and the development of a positive school environment.

 Supports state, tribal and local efforts of reunifying children who have been separated from parents/legal guardians as a result of disaster through the National Emergency Child Locator Center (NECLC), Team Adam (technical assistance), and Unaccompanied Minors Registry (UMR).